iterorganization/IMAS-Cpp/doc/doc_common/building_installing.rst

         export MDSPLUS_MODELS_PATH=/path/to/your/mdsplus/models

 This executes ``ctest`` to run all test and example programs.
 Note that this may take a long time to complete.

-Install the High Level Interface
+Install IMAS-Cpp
 ````````````````````````````````

 Run ``make install`` to install the high level interface in the folder that you chose in
 the configuration step above.

-Use the High Level Interface
+Use IMAS-Cpp
 ````````````````````````````

-After installing the HLI, you need to ensure that your code can find the installed IMAS C++ HLI.
+After installing the HLI, you need to ensure that your code can find the installed IMAS Cpp.
 To help you with this, a file ``al_env.sh`` is installed.
 You can ``source`` this file to set all required environment variables:

 .. code-block:: bash